Tuition and Fees

 Transportation fee (nonrefundable): $7 per credit/billing hour This nonrefundable fee is assessed to establish an enterprise fund designated for transportation operations.

 Each student is individually responsible for his or her tuition and fees.
 Payment in full is due at time of registration unless an authorized payment plan arrangement (tuition installment plan) has been executed by the student at time of registration.
 See Appendix B for more details.
 Stopping payment on a check tendered in payment of tuition and fees does not relieve the student of financial responsibility for incurred tuition and fee charges.
-To ensure that the student’s financial record reflects the correct charges, the student is responsible for officially dropping or adding courses in MyMC or in-person at the Office of Admissions and Records.
+To ensure that the student’s financial record reflects the correct charges, the student is responsible for officially dropping or adding courses in MyMC or in-person at the Office of Enrollment Services.

 If a third party such as, but not limited to, a federal, state, or municipal government agency agrees to pay a student’s tuition and fees, the student is not relieved of his or her primary responsibility.
 If such a third party fails to honor its agreement, the College reserves the right to bill the student directly.